danbev/learning-quantum-computing/README.md

 ```
 This is a method of combining vectors and is how multiple qubits are represented.
 Notice that the binary number of the value/label in the ket can be uses as an
 index to know where the one will be.
+For example, `|11>` is the decimal value
+of 3, so this means that the `1` will be in the third position (starting from
+zero) as in `0001`.

 So a tensor b is:
 ```